On The Negativity of Ricci Curvatures of Complete Conformal Metrics: Introduction

 By the convergence of $\Omega_i$ to $M \setminus\Gamma$, we mean $\cup_{i=1}^\infty \Omega_i =M\setminus \Gamma$ and, for any $\varepsilon>0$, $\partial\Omega_i$ is in the $\varepsilon$-neighborhood of $\Gamma$ for all large $i$.
 By convention, a zero dimensional submanifold is simply a point.

 The difference between Case 2 and Case 3 in Theorem \ref{thrm-large-positive-Ricci} lies on the number of isolated points when closed smooth embedded submanifolds of positive dimension are absent from $\Gamma$.
 On manifolds conformally equivalent to the standard sphere, the number of the isolated points has to be at least two; while on manifolds not conformally equivalent to the standard sphere, we can allow one point.
 Theorem \ref{thrm-large-positive-Ricci} does not necessarily hold if $\Gamma$ consists of one point on manifolds conformally equivalent to the standard sphere.
 See Remark \ref{rmk-single-point-sphere}.

-We point out that the additional assumptions in Case 2 in Theorem \ref{thrm-large-positive-Ricci} is associated with the application of the positive mass theorem.
-With the validity of the positive mass theorem in all dimensions, these extra assumptions are not needed and Case 2 can be presented in a clean form.
-In other words, we only need to assume that $\Gamma$ consists of finitely many points if $(M, g)$ is not conformally equivalent to the standard sphere $S^n$.
-On the other hand, the proof of Theorem 1.1 needs few changes.
-A similar remark holds for Theorem \ref{them-rigidity}.
-Refer to \cite{Lohkamp1}, \cite{Lohkamp2}, \cite{Lohkamp3}, \cite{Lohkamp4}, and \cite{SchoenYau2017} for the present status of the positive mass theorem.
+Such a difference demonstrates that the background manifolds also play a decisive role in the issue studied in this paper.

 As a consequence of Case 2, with $\Gamma$ consisting of just one point, we have the following rigidity result.